DjDisaster/NeovimSkriptRegex/README.md

 ```
 to your init.lua in ~/.config/nvim/init.lua

-to use this just place this fifle in ~/.config/nvim/syntax/skript.vim
+to use this just place this file in ~/.config/nvim/syntax/skript.vim
 then add
 ```v
 vim.filetype.add({